Find Affordable College Courses

 Women make up 50% of the physical sciences majors at the school.

 University of Massachusetts - Boston landed the #7 spot in the 2023 rankings for the most popular master’s degree physical sciences programs.
-Located in the city of Boston, UMass Boston is a public college with a large student population.
+Located in the city of Boston, UMass Boston is a public school with a fairly large student population.

 Of the 15 students majoring in physical sciences at UMass Boston, 47% are male and 53% are female.